The Wokingham District Veteran Tree Survey

-On returning home the surveyors check the data they have collected.
-One of the more important tasks is to make sure that the grid reference recorded by the GPS is as accurate as possible and the WDVTA recommends the use of the map tool which works with Google Maps to correlate a grid reference with a Google Map location.
+On returning home the surveyors checked the data they collected.
+One of the more important tasks was to make sure that the grid reference recorded by the GPS was as accurate as possible and the WDVTA recommended the use of the map tool which works with Google Maps to correlate a grid reference with a Google Map location.
 The Surveyor's Handbook explains how to do this.

-When the results have been checked and the photographs correlated with the records the surveyors submit the data to the parish co-ordinator.
-Surveyors comfortable with working with spreadsheets are encouraged to use the WDVTA Recording Form but if this is not possible then the co-ordinator will carry out this task.
-Photographs can be submitted via a service such as Dropbox or Google Drive, on a USB drive, or any medium agreed with the co-ordinator.
+When the results had been checked and the photographs correlated with the records the surveyors submitted the data to the parish co-ordinator.
+Surveyors comfortable with working with spreadsheets were encouraged to use the WDVTA Recording Form but if this was not possible then the co-ordinator carried out the task.
+Photographs could be submitted via a service such as Dropbox or Google Drive, on a USB drive, or any medium agreed with the co-ordinator.

 Surveying in Foxhill Wood

 The co-ordinator's task was to check the surveyors' results and submit them to the data manager.
 The spreadsheets and photographs were processed automatically and further checks on the data carried out.
 All valid records were added to the database and for each batch of records submitted the administrator produced a map of the area surveyed with each tree marked with the number that identified it in the database.
 The map was returned to the co-ordinator who in turn forwarded it to the original surveyors for verification.

 The collected information was made available to the databases of the Woodland Trust, the Thames Valley Environmental Records Centre and the Trees and Landscape & Countryside Services department of Wokingham Borough Council.

 People make mistakes and events happen.
 The Wokingham District Veteran Tree Survey took account of life's great inevitabilities with forms and processes to amend the database in the event of an error or change in the status of a tree.
 Corrections could be made for a number of reasons such as:

 - improving the accuracy of the grid reference or the location description